2018-2019 Catalog Editing Process

 An email will be sent to each primary academic or administrative editor around January 5, 2018, identifying the sections they need to review.
 Please review any text for which you have responsibility.
 Also, you can use the catalog editors spreadsheet to filter on your name and see the portions for which you are responsible.
-To help identify parts that need review, sections of the catalog have been labeled with tags using this format: [under review: LASTNAME].
+To help identify parts that need review, sections of the catalog have been labeled with tags using this format: [under review: YOURLASTNAME].
 This tag will be removed when a section is reviewed and updated.

 Academic Departments and Programs: How to review your majors/minors and courses